phultquist/frame/README.md

 Running on a Raspberry Pi, this recognizes the live music playing and displays it on a 16x16 grid made with LED strips.

 ### Usage
-Create an Audd.io API Key and place it in `key`.
+Create an Audd.io API Key and place it in `./key`.
 You can use "test" as the key for up to 10 instances.

 After installing all packages, run the following commmand:
 ```bash